StrangeButUntrue/micropython-ri5/docs/library/sys.rst

 .. data:: version

    Python language version that this implementation conforms to, as a string.
+   E.g. "3.4.0".

 .. data:: version_info

    Python language version that this implementation conforms to, as a tuple of ints.
+E.g. (3, 4, 0)